Agentic Software Issue Resolution with Large Language Models: A Survey: Techniques

 \textbf{B. Localization (Localization Phase)}

 Accurate localization serves as a critical basis for effective issue resolution~\cite{meng2024empirical}.
 Its objective is to identify a set of potentially faulty code snippets within a specified scope of repository files.
-Existing localization methods can be divided into five types:

-\ulit{B.1 BM25.} BM25~\cite{bm25} is a probabilistic retrieval algorithm, well-suited for scenarios where both keys and queries are relatively long~\cite{swebench}.
-MAGIS~\cite{MAGIS} and SWE-Fixer~\cite{SWE-Fixer} employ the BM25 algorithm to perform an initial retrieval from the code repository, aiming to identify suspicious files.
-Additionally, Alibaba LingmaAgent~\cite{repounderstander} leverages BM25 scores with respect to the issue description to guide the MCTS process.
-CodeR~\cite{CodeR} incorporates BM25 scores as part of the overall similarity measure, quantifying similarity from the perspective of textual matching.
+According to the evidence they use to link an issue to code, existing localization methods can be divided into five types: \textit{BM25} by lexical overlap, \textit{spectrum-based methods} by execution coverage, \textit{embedding-based methods} by semantic similarity, \textit{navigation-based methods} by LLM-driven repository exploration, and \textit{graph-based methods} by structural relations over the repository graphs of Section~\ref{sec:e2e_scaffold}.A.2 (detailed in Appendix~\ref{ap:localization}).